Stove Top Beef Stew Recipe (with Carrots and Potatoes)

 Bone broths add extra nutrition to our diet.
 I know that bone broth was a big fad a year or two ago, and seemed to be a magic healing remedy to just about every ailment.
 I am not sure about every ailment, BUT Nourishing Traditions by Sally Fallon does talk about the ancestral evidence of health benefits that bone broth does provide.
-It helps with restoration of gut health, along with providing loads of nutrients to our diets.
-Because of these, I typically will make a giant batch of chicken bone broth for soups every two weeks or so.
-Also, I will save our beef bones and do a big batch of beef bone broth when I have enough saved up.
-It is so simple to make.

 - Set the pot on medium heat and just let it simmer for a few hours.

 - Once it has simmered and the water looks very broth-y, I will strain and use or let it cool to freeze.
 That’s it!
 You can actually use the bones for multiple batches of broth until the bones are soft.
-You willl just boil all the nutrients stored in them!

-Key Ingredients for this Simple Beef Stew
+Key Ingredients for this Stove Top Beef Stew Recipe

-Stew Meat: I used stew meat from a local farm from when bought half a cow, but you can also use leftover roast or cut up steak.
+Beef stew meat or beef cubes, thawed and brought to room temperature: I used stew meat from a local farm from when bought half a cow, but you can also use leftover roast or cut up steak.

-Flour: I use all-purpose, unbleached.
+Flour: I use all purpose, unbleached.

 Garlic Powder: Not to be confused with garlic salt.
 You could also use minced garlic.

 Onion Powder: You can also used an onion cut up.
 My people do not like the texture of diced onion.
+You an also se yellow onions, diced.

 Salt

-Pepper
+Black Pepper

-Olive Oil
+Olive Oil for browning

 Beef Bone Broth: Homemade or store-bought.